mahdi-shafiei/STAT-4830/Lectures/0. Intro/Lecture0_notes.md

 The details of this outline shift based on class interests.
 By the end of the course, you will have a toolbox of optimization methods, an understanding of their theoretical underpinnings, and practical experience in applying them to real problems.

+## Brief Historical Perspective on Optimization

+- Mid-20th Century: Linear Programming emerged as a critical tool in operations research, fueled by George Dantzig’s simplex method.
+This was pivotal for industrial logistics, military planning, and resource allocation.
+- 1960s–1990s: Convex optimization grew more important, driven by work on gradient-based methods, interior-point methods, and software that could solve large-scale linear and convex problems.
+- 2000s: Tools like CVX (MATLAB-based) and CVXPY (Python) made formulating and solving standard convex problems more accessible to a broad audience—i.e., “specify your problem in a solver-friendly language, and let the solver handle it.”
+- Modern Era: Deep learning frameworks (e.g., PyTorch, TensorFlow, Jax) have shifted the emphasis to a “build and iterate” approach.
+Instead of specifying problems in a polished convex form, we often “get our hands dirty” with nonconvex models, direct gradient-based methods, and custom loss functions.
+This iterative exploration is precisely what enabled the explosion of large language models (LLMs) and other powerful neural architectures.

+In this course, we will appreciate both sides: solver-based approaches for classical, well-structured problems (via CVXPY) and more flexible, high-powered frameworks (via PyTorch) for data-driven, nonconvex tasks.

 ## Expectations and Learning Outcomes

 1. **Modeling and Formulation**